An application can use queries to search the Datastore for entities that match specific search criteria called filters.

 part of the query in order to extract a cursor that points to the middle of

-To use a cursor to page backwards through query results, create a reversed cursor to go with the reverse query:
+To use a cursor to page backwards through query results, create a reverse query:

 Calling a Function for each Entity ("Mapping")

 entities corresponding to the

 message_account_pairs = for message in message_query: key = ndb.Key('Account', message.userid) account = key.get() message_account_pairs.append((message, account))

 However, this is pretty inefficient: it waits to fetch a entity, then uses the entity; waits for the next entity, uses the entity.
 There is a lot of waiting time.
 Another way is to write a callback function that is mapped over the query results:

 def callback(message): key = ndb.Key('Account', message.userid) account = key.get() message_account_pairs = message_query.map(callback) # Now message_account_pairs is a list of (message, account) tuples.

 This version will run somewhat faster than the simple